altermo/vim-plugin-list/README.md

   * [shougo/denite.nvim](https://github.com/shougo/denite.nvim) : It is like a fuzzy finder, but is more generic [no development]
   * [shougo/unite.vim](https://github.com/shougo/unite.vim) : search and display information from arbitrary sources like files, buffers, recently used files or registers [no development]
   * [toppair/reach.nvim](https://github.com/toppair/reach.nvim) : buffer / mark / tabpage / colorscheme switcher
+  * [tzachar/fuzzy.nvim](https://github.com/tzachar/fuzzy.nvim) : An abstraction layer on top of fzf and fzy
   * [vijaymarupudi/nvim-fzf](https://github.com/vijaymarupudi/nvim-fzf) : An asynchronous Lua API for using fzf in Neovim
   * [vijaymarupudi/nvim-fzf-commands](https://github.com/vijaymarupudi/nvim-fzf-commands) : A repository for commands using the nvim-fzf library
   * [vim-ctrlspace/vim-ctrlspace](https://github.com/vim-ctrlspace/vim-ctrlspace) : open finder by pressing `<C-space>`